workframers/artemis/doc/02_interacting_with_a_view.md

 ```

 Now we'll be able to `reset!` our ratom when we get a message from Artemis.
 Do
-so by updating our `query!` so that it's within go block, allowing us to take
+so by updating our `query!` so that it's within a go block, allowing us to take
 from the channel.

 ```clojure